- Travel Date: 27-January-2008

 So off we went to it, but as we came nearer we found that there was no actual point where we would sit and enjoy, since all the properties around the lake were fenced.
 We were not the ones to give up so easily so we trespassed into one of the large properties and tried to get close to the lake, but alas there was no place where we could sit and take rest.
 After spending some time here we headed back.

 Monkey business as usual

 When we reached back at BBT around 2:30 pm, we were quite surprised as the place that was quite in the morning was now buzzing with people.
 And our good old friends whom we have meet on all our trips in and around Bangalore were here too.
 In case you were wondering who it is……the Monkeys of course….

 This time the monkeys were in some mood for adventure, they snatched a lady’s handbag and clicked up the tree.
 Every trip in the book like giving groundnuts, tying a plastic bag on another branch with some eatables etc by the lady and her family to convince the monkey to drop the bag failed.
 After much playing around, the first object to come down was a mobile phone, and much to our amazement the phone did not break and it was working…..so much for the Classic Old Nokia models.
 Soon the bag came down, but fully torn in all the place….the handbag was now useless, so they threw it away.

 So much for the fun we had watching all this happen….but it was time to head back…..we took the BMTC bus and headed back and reached Bangalore quite soon.

-Talking about the expenses….it was quite low…..a Rs30/- daily BMTC pass took me right from the nearest bus stand to my room and back.
+Talking about the expenses….it was quite low…..a Rs30/- daily BMTC pass took me right from the nearest bus stand to Big Banyan Tree and back.